 In making non-employee Director compensation recommendations, the Corporate Governance and Sustainability Committee takes various factors into consideration, including, but not limited to, the responsibilities of Directors generally, as well as committee chairs, and the form and amount of compensation paid to directors by comparable companies.
 The charter of the Corporate Governance and Sustainability Committee also authorizes the Committee to engage consultants or advisors in connection with its review and analysis of Director compensation, if and when it deems appropriate.
-The Board reviews the recommendations of the Corporate Governance and Sustainability Committee also authorizes the commendations.
+The Board reviews the recommendations of the Corporate Governance and Sustainability Committee and determines the form and amount of Director compensation.